 NOW ONE MIGHT ASK, Who communicated these Ten Commandments?
 Moses says: “And God spoke all these words: I am the LORD your God,” etc. And below in the same chapter, he says: “The LORD said: ‘You have seen that I have spoken to you from heaven’” (v.
 22).
 But St. Stephen says in Acts 7:38 that an angel spoke with Moses on mount Sinai.
-Thus it must be our Lord Jesus, for there is no one else in heaven and earth who is at once both Lord and God and yet can also be called an angel.
+Thus it must be our Lord Jesus, for there is no one else in heaven and earth who is at once both Lord and God and yet can also be called “an angel.”
 Yet Stephen took his words from Moses, for when the Lord Jesus spoke out of the bush above, He was called an angel there, too, not by virtue of His nature, but by virtue of His office (Ex.
 3:2).
 The Lord Jesus is “The LORD, our righteousness” (Jer.
 23:6).
 “He is the true God and eternal life” (1 John 5:20).
 “He is the angel of the covenant” (Mal.
 3:1).
 He says: “I am the LORD your God,” Jehovah Elohecha, “the only God who has revealed Himself in three persons.”
 This plurality is likewise explained in our Baptism in the New Testament, for Jesus spoke not only for Himself, but in the stead of the entire most blessed Trinity.
 He indeed conveys the Word, whence He is called Logos, the Word (John 1:1).
 But God the Father and the Holy Spirit agree with Him.
 All three persons were present and active in this work, just as below God inscribes the holy Ten Commandments upon stone tablets (Ex.
 31:8) by His own finger, that is, by the Holy Spirit (Luke 11:20; Matt.
 22:28).

 He goes on to say that He brought the Israelites out of Egypt.
 St. Paul clearly applies this to our Lord Jesus: He accompanied the Jews, the Jews tempted Him in the wilderness (1 Cor.
 10:9).
 Hence it is that the ancient Doctors of the church understood St. Paul’s saying in Galatians 3:19, where he says that “the Law was set down from the angels by the hand of the Mediator,” not as referring to Moses who says “I stood between the Lord and you” (Deut.
 5:5), but to the Lord Jesus.
 (Selneccer’s Postil, Trin.
 XIII) They made the sounds and were the organists, musicians, and trumpeters for Jesus’ proclamation so that it would not lack for splendor.
 Hence many scholars understand the words spoken by the angels as the Law (Heb.
 12:19).
 Though the angels were integrally involved in this proclamation of the Lord Jesus (while in the Gospel, Jesus alone reigns), yet the voice is that of the Lord Jesus.
 And thus Moses introduced one individual as speaking.
 He did not speak of plural, that is, of angels.
 And Hebrews 12:26 just says “at that time” (when the Law was given) the voice of Christ shook the earth"; and stresses this word: Yet once more it would have to happen: (Hag.
 2:7).